ajsat007/TWSIP/README.md

 ### 3. Online Voting System

-- **Description**: Console application for online voting, managing voter registration, candidate listing, and vote casting.
+- **Description**:This project is an Online Voting System implemented in Java with a graphical user interface (GUI) using the Swing framework.
+The system allows users to register as voters, view available candidates, cast their votes securely, and view the voting results.
+The application uses MySQL for data storage to manage voter registration, candidate details, and voting records.
 - **GitHub Directory**: [online-voting-system](https://github.com/ajsat007/TWSIP/tree/main/Online_Voting_System)

 ## How to Use